OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 action, whereas `post` `service/core/v3/AccessRequests` is a `create` action.

-Expanding the `definitions` node will show all of the data transfer objects (DTOs) that are published for this service in the Safeguard API.
+Expanding the `definitions` node will show all of the data transfer objects (DTOs) that are published for this service in the SPP API.
 DTOs are the data representations that are passed back and forth from REST APIs.

 ## 2. Find Swagger UI